GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

 1. Access the admin dashboard and select "Logging".
 Set the severity to `TRACE`
 1. Select the "Plugins" option and click on the "Add a plugin..." button
 1. Browse for the jar file generated [here](#packaging).
 After uploading completes, a page showing your plugin metadata should be shown.
 1. Click on the the "Add" button.
-If the operation succeeds, your plugin is considered "started".
-Learn more about plugin states [here](./intro-plugin.md#casa-plugins-lifecycle).
+If the operation succeeds, your plugin will be started in 1 minute at most.
-1. The plugin will be added to the list showing basic details, including a summary of extensions detected.
+1. After this time has elapsed, the plugin will be listed showing basic details, including a summary of extensions detected.

 ### Check the log